Who needs a Swedish work permit?

 Once you have paid a fee, the Swedish Migration Agency will process your application, with your application likely to be processed more swiftly if you provide all the required documents.

-Waiting times for work permits in Sweden can vary depending on the branch you’re working in, whether you apply online or via post, and if you are applying for the first time or extending a permit.
+Waiting times for work permits in Sweden can vary depending on the industry you’re working in, whether you apply online or via post, and if you are applying for the first time or extending a permit.

 What happens if my application is approved?